 Account

-Defines an Account resource.
-An Account associates an advertiser with a buyer.
-A buyer is typically an agency but may also be the advertiser.
-A buyer may be associated with one or more advertisers and an advertiser may be associated with one or more buyers.
+An account defines a buyer-advertiser relationship.
+A buyer is typically an agency that make place orders on behalf of several advertisers.
+Each account associates a buyer with one advertiser and is used to manage orders for one publisher.
+An advertiser may also work with several buyers, and therefore, advertisers have a separate account for each buyer they work with.
+If an advertiser represents itself, the account identifies the advertiser as both the buyer and the advertiser.

 Before an agency may create accounts and perform buys on behalf of the advertiser, the advertiser must give permissions to the agency.
-The process of giving or removing permissions is publisher defined.
+The process of giving or removing permissions is publisher-defined.
 Creating an account must fail if the advertiser has not given the agency permissions.

 The Account owns the orders and creative.